Aupajo/gistbot/README.md

     /msg GistBot turn me into a private gist please!

-While in a private messaging session, if you want to invite GistBot to a room, you can use `!invite` like this:
+While in a private messaging session, if you want to invite GistBot to a channel, you can use `!invite` like this:

     !invite #gist